SVG Drawing Context

 Note that GoJS also has SVG export, which a can be useful for generating static SVG diagrams or content for a PDF, and its usage is more common.

-Enabling the SVG context is done by setting Diagram.renderer to 'svg':
+Enabling SVG rendering of the viewport is done by setting Diagram.renderer to 'svg':

-Due to limitations in the HTML Canvas, gif frames beyond the first cannot be displayed.
-The SVG context avoids this problem, and will show gif animations:
+Due to limitations in the HTML Canvas, GIF image frames beyond the first cannot be displayed.
+The SVG context avoids this problem, and will show GIF animations:

 diagram.add(